 Note: Remove the option you have added after repairing and/or optimizing your website to prevent anyone from seeing your sensitive information.

-WordPress Plugins to Clean Up and Optimize the Database to Improve Performance
+WordPress Plugins to Clean Up and Optimize Database WordPress to Improve Performance

 However, don’t use more than one database optimization plugin concurrently because they can bring unexpected results.